leloup2022/Documentation/contents/community.md

 # Building Community

 Project success also depends on a solid and engaged community.
-So let's dive deep into the Unite DAO community-building strategy to understand how we will build.
+So let's dive deep into the Unite DAO Community-Building Strategy to understand how we will build.

 ## Goals: